Skip to Main Content

 Rubric generation

-Ideas for Blackboard Ultra rubrics can generated from the gradebook settings panel.
+Ideas for Ultra rubrics can generated from the gradebook settings panel.
 By default, the AI generated rubrics will be fairly generic, but adding detail about your assessment to the description field and re-generating the rubric will make it more specific to your assignment.
 Once generated, the AI-generated rubric can then be manually edited.

 To auto-generate a rubric: